Singapore Built Environment · Sector

 Got bought-but-unused scheduling tech to 90% adoption in 8 weeks

 A scheduling and reporting platform was paid for but bypassed on the floor.
 Paper workarounds ran in parallel and managers had no live view.
-Alvigor re-launched the rollout with operator-led change owners, removed friction in the daily workflow, and tapped PSG for adjacent productivity tooling.
+ALVIGOR re-launched the rollout with operator-led change owners and removed friction in the daily workflow.

 Composite example